Structured-Markdown/structured_markdown/README.md

     font-family = sans-serif
 ```

-use the `style` keyword to indent a style block - then, for each line in the style block, put the element on the left, followed by an equals sign, followed by the attribute.
+Style blocks are created using the `style` keyword to indent a style block.
+After the style block is a css selector.
+For each line in the style block, put the css element on the left, followed by an equals sign, followed by the attribute.

 ```
 style layer.navbar: